Signed in as:

 filler@godaddy.com

-Applications for our 2025 Scholarship Program are now available.
+Applications for our 2026 Scholarship Program are now available.
 This opportunity is for high school seniors and those who are in the process of completing their GED, who plan on pursuing a trade career after graduation.
 This year we have one $1,500 and two $1,000 scholarships to award.
-Ask your high school career cou

 Part of planning for life after high school is evaluating all the options available to you.
 One of those options is to pursue a skilled trade.
 Working in a trade career can offer lucrative pay, job stability, and overall good quality of life.